ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-advanced-deployment.md

 A second mountpath is included for the HSM `/etc/Chrystoki.conf` file.
 Because the HSM requires its config file in the `/etc` folder, which is a system directory, we need to use the `subpath` parameter to avoid replacing the entire `/etc` directory.
 If the subpath is not used, the entire `/etc` directory is replaced with the volume being mounted.
 <staging-zHSM>

 You have completed the HSM configuration for your blockchain network.
 Now when you deploy a new CA, peer, or ordering node, you can configure it to use the HSM that you have configured here.
-See [Part 2: Configuring a CA, peer, or ordering node to use the HSM](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-adv-deployment#ibm-hlfsupport-console-adv-deployment-cfg-hsm-node) for details.
+See [Part two: Configuring a CA, peer, or ordering node to use the HSM](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-adv-deployment#ibm-hlfsupport-console-adv-deployment-cfg-hsm-node) for details.

 **Option 2: Configure the operator to work with an HSM daemon**
 {: #daemon-configmap}